SAP Commerce EoMM Preparation: What Stops Working and How to Get Ready

 What Exactly Stops Working After July 2026?

 SAP has been a Leader in the Gartner Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News Center, 2025).
-That leadership is now concentrated entirely on SAP Commerce Cloud.
-Here’s what the on-prem cutoff means in practice.
+That leadership is now concentrated entirely on Commerce Cloud.
+Here’s what the on-prem cutoff means when you look at it practically.

 No security patches.
-This is the most critical issue.
-Your commerce platform handles customer payment data, personal information, and order records.
-Running an unpatched system with known vulnerabilities isn’t just risky — it may violate GDPR, PCI DSS, and other compliance frameworks.
+This is the one that should keep you up at night.
+Your commerce platform handles payment data, personal information, order records.
+Running an unpatched system with known vulnerabilities isn’t just risky.
+It may violate GDPR, PCI DSS, and whatever else applies to your industry.
+That’s not a hypothetical.
+That’s a board-level conversation waiting to happen.

 No legal or tax updates.
-VAT rate changes, new regulatory requirements, updated tax calculation rules — SAP won’t deliver these for on-prem.
+VAT rate changes, new regulatory requirements, updated tax calculation rules.
+SAP won’t deliver these for on-prem anymore.
 You’ll need to implement them yourself or accept compliance gaps.
+Neither option is cheap.
+And if you’re running a multi-country setup, multiply that headache by the number of jurisdictions.

 No third-party library updates.
-When libraries like Spring, Solr, or Apache components release security fixes, SAP won’t package them for on-prem.
-Your team will need to handle dependency management directly.
+When Spring, Solr, or Apache components release security fixes, SAP won’t package them for on-prem.
+Your team takes on dependency management directly.
+If you’ve ever maintained a Java dependency tree manually, you know how that tends to go.

 No Java VM support.
 As Java releases new versions (and deprecates old ones), SAP won’t test or certify on-prem compatibility.
-Eventually, your platform will run on an unsupported Java version — another compliance and security risk.
+Eventually you’re running on an unsupported Java version.
+Another compliance and security risk that compounds month over month.

 Known-problem resolution only.
 SAP will help with previously documented issues.
 Encounter something new?
-That may require additional fees, with no SLA guarantees.
+That may require extra fees, with no SLA guarantees.

 The software doesn’t stop running on August 1, 2026.
-But running it becomes progressively riskier and more expensive as your team absorbs responsibilities that SAP previously handled.
+But running it gets progressively riskier and more expensive as your team absorbs responsibilities that SAP used to handle.
+I’ve seen this movie before with other end-of-life products.
+It always costs more than people expect.

 Why Is SAP Moving Everything to the Cloud?

 90% of businesses that migrated e-commerce platforms reported revenue improvements (commercetools, 2024).
-SAP’s cloud-first strategy reflects a broader industry shift — and the cloud version offers genuine advantages over on-prem.
+SAP’s cloud-first strategy reflects a broader industry shift.
+And honestly, the cloud version offers genuine advantages over on-prem.
+I know that sounds like vendor lock-in talk, but hear me out.

 Continuous updates.
-Commerce Cloud receives regular feature releases, security patches, and compliance updates automatically.
+Commerce Cloud gets regular feature releases, security patches, and compliance updates automatically.
 No more scheduling maintenance windows for upgrades.
+That alone frees up a solid chunk of your team’s time.

 Managed infrastructure.
-SAP handles servers, scaling, patching, CDN, and disaster recovery.
-Your team focuses on business logic and customer experience rather than infrastructure operations.
+SAP handles servers, scaling, patching, CDN, disaster recovery.
+Your team focuses on business logic and customer experience instead of babysitting infrastructure.

 Integration ecosystem.
 Deeper integrations with SAP S/4HANA, SAP BTP, and third-party services through standardised APIs.
-Commerce Cloud’s extension framework supports modular, composable architecture.
+Commerce Cloud’s extension framework supports modular, composable architecture that actually works.

 Composable Storefront.
 The modern Angular-based frontend (formerly Spartacus) is actively developed for Commerce Cloud.
 On-prem users don’t receive storefront updates.

 The gap between on-prem and cloud capabilities widens with every release cycle.
-After EoMM, it accelerates.
+After EoMM, it accelerates hard.

-For a detailed look at Spadoom’s SAP Commerce Cloud capabilities — including pricing, migration methodology, and industry use cases — visit our SAP Commerce Cloud solution page.
+For a look at our SAP Commerce Cloud capabilities, including pricing, migration methodology, and industry use cases, visit our SAP Commerce Cloud solution page.

 How Should You Prepare for EoMM?

 83% of data migration projects exceed their budgets or schedules (Bloor Group, 2023).
-Starting early is the single biggest factor in avoiding that statistic.
-Here’s a practical preparation timeline.
+Starting early is the single biggest factor in not becoming that statistic.
+Here’s a practical timeline.

 Now (16+ months before EoMM): Start the assessment.
-Audit your current customisations, map your integrations, and profile your data.
-This takes 2–4 weeks and gives you the information needed to plan the migration accurately.
+Audit your current customisations, map your integrations, profile your data.
+This takes 2-4 weeks and gives you the information you need to plan the migration properly.
+You can’t estimate what you haven’t inventoried.

-3–6 months before migration start: Define the approach.
+3-6 months before migration start: Define the approach.
 Direct migration to Commerce Cloud?
 Hybrid with a custom frontend?
 Composable architecture?
-The right answer depends on your team, timeline, and business requirements.
+The right answer depends on your team, your timeline, your business requirements.
+There’s no universal “best path.”

-12–16 months before EoMM: Begin the migration.
-A typical Commerce Cloud migration takes 3–6 months.
-We completed Franke’s in 90 days — but that required a standards-first approach and experienced resources.
+12-16 months before EoMM: Begin the migration.
+A typical Commerce Cloud migration takes 3-6 months.
+We completed Franke’s in 90 days, but that required a standards-first approach and experienced people who’d done it before.
 Leave buffer for unexpected integration complexity.
+There’s always at least one surprise.

-3–4 months before EoMM: Go-live and stabilise.
+3-4 months before EoMM: Go-live and stabilise.
 Plan for go-live at least 3 months before EoMM.
-This gives your team time to resolve post-launch issues while still having on-prem support as a safety net.
+This gives your team time to sort out post-launch issues while still having on-prem support as a safety net.

-Key risk: waiting too long.
+The real risk is waiting too long.
 If you start your migration planning 6 months before EoMM, you’ll be rushing.
-The migration partners with SAP Commerce Cloud expertise are already busy — the closer to the deadline, the harder it is to assemble the right team.
+The migration partners with SAP Commerce Cloud expertise are already busy.
+The closer to the deadline, the harder it is to assemble the right team.
+I’ve watched this play out with other SAP deadlines.
+It’s a mess.

 What Are Your Migration Options?

-Not every organisation should take the same path.
-Here’s a quick comparison.
+Not everyone should take the same path.
+Here’s a quick comparison based on what we see in the field.

-Direct migration to SAP Commerce Cloud (3–6 months).
-Best for: organisations with SAP-centric teams and deep customisations tied to SAP data models.
+Direct migration to SAP Commerce Cloud (3-6 months).
+Best for companies with SAP-centric teams and deep customisations tied to SAP data models.
 Preserves your existing investment.
 Lowest risk.
 Fastest timeline.

-Hybrid approach — Commerce Cloud backend, custom frontend (4–8 months).
-Best for: organisations that need frontend flexibility beyond Composable Storefront.
-Keeps SAP’s managed infrastructure while allowing a modern frontend framework (React, Next.js).
+Hybrid approach: Commerce Cloud backend, custom frontend (4-8 months).
+Best for companies that need frontend flexibility beyond Composable Storefront.
+Keeps SAP’s managed infrastructure while allowing a modern frontend framework (React, Next.js, whatever your team knows).

-Composable commerce (9–15 months).
-Best for: organisations with mature engineering teams (5+ developers), API-first integration landscapes, and a timeline longer than 12 months.
+Composable commerce (9-15 months).
+Best for companies with mature engineering teams (5+ developers), API-first integration environments, and a timeline longer than 12 months.
 Maximum flexibility, but highest cost and complexity.
+I’d only recommend this if you genuinely have the engineering bench for it.

-For most organisations facing EoMM, direct migration to SAP Commerce Cloud is the pragmatic choice.
-It’s faster, lower risk, and preserves existing customisation investments.
-The Franke migration — 90 days, 9 countries, SAP Quality Award — demonstrates what’s possible with the right methodology.
+For most companies facing EoMM, direct migration to Commerce Cloud is the pragmatic choice.
+Faster, lower risk, and it preserves existing customisation investments.
+The Franke migration (90 days, 9 countries, SAP Quality Award) shows what’s possible with the right methodology and a solid team.

 What’s the Cost of Waiting?

 47% of IT leaders cite technical debt as a major driver of overspending (IDC, 2024).
-Every month you stay on unsupported on-prem after EoMM adds technical debt: security risk, compliance gaps, missed feature releases, and rising infrastructure costs.
+Every month you stay on unsupported on-prem after EoMM adds technical debt: security risk, compliance gaps, missed feature releases, rising infrastructure costs.
+The meter is running.

 - Talent scarcity.
 Fewer developers want to work on unsupported platforms.
-Recruitment becomes harder and more expensive.
+Recruitment gets harder and more expensive.
+Good engineers have options, and they exercise them.

 - Partner availability.
 Migration partners with SAP Commerce Cloud expertise are a finite resource.
-As the deadline approaches, availability decreases and rates increase.
+As the deadline approaches, availability decreases and rates go up.

-Starting now costs less than starting later — both in migration costs and in accumulated risk.
+Nota bene: starting now costs less than starting later, both in migration costs and accumulated risk.
+Every customer I’ve talked to who waited has regretted it.

 Frequently Asked Questions